quat1024/nacl/README.md

 * Lightweight.
 * Depends only on Minecraft and its libraries.
 Doesn't even depend on Fabric.
 * Config format is simple, familiar, user-friendly, and has comments.
-* Annotation-powered POJO config, but it's flexible enough to handle any type you wanna throw at it.
+* Annotation-powered POJO config that can handle any type you wanna throw at it.
 * Assumes little about your mod.

 # Why not use `nacl`?

 * You won't find server -> client config syncing.
 * Config values can't span multiple lines, or begin/end with whitespace.
+The parser kinda sucks.
 * There is no "intermediate representation" for config files.
-* I don't have a lot of experience writing APIs for others to consume.
+* I don't have a lot of experience writing APIs for others to consume! :)

 # Usage

 ## Getting started

 1. Make a class with a public zero-argument constructor.
 Add fields and initialize them to their default values.
-	* (This is your "config class.")
-	* Static, final, `transient`, and `@Skip`-annotated fields are skipped.
+Static, final, `transient`, and `@Skip`-annotated fields are skipped.
 2. Make a `new ConfigReader()`.
 Think of them like Google GSON objects: stateless, can be reused for many different config files.
 3. Call `ConfigReader#read`.
 Pass `MyConfig.class`, and the `Path` you want the config file to live at.

+All done.
 This returns an instance of your config class, configured according to the config file.
 (If no config file existed, the default config file is written.)
-That's all there is to it.

 ## Callbacks